le0kar0ub1/ParadigmShift/deploy/README.md

 ## About

-All the created resource will match the following template name: "paradigmshift-${SUB-UTILITY}".
+All the created resources will match the following template name: _paradigmshift-${SUB-UTILITY}_.
 Where ${SUB-UTILITY} is the sub-resource or the use-case in the project.

 ## How To Deploy